 Biochemical assays can be performed before or after birth (pre- or postnatally).
 Ultrasonography, a test that uses reflected sound waves to create a picture of internal organs, may be used to detect cysts on the kidneys or an enlarged liver.

-Current treatment of Zellweger spectrum disorders is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, neurologists, surgeons, specialists who assess and treat hearing problems (audiologists), specialists who assess and treat vision problems (ophthalmologists), specialists who assess and treat skeletal disorders (orthopedists) and other healthcare professionals may need to systematically and comprehensively plan an affect child's treatment.
+Pediatricians, neurologists, surgeons, specialists who assess and treat hearing problems (audiologists), specialists who assess and treat vision problems (ophthalmologists), specialists who assess and treat skeletal disorders (orthopedists) and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.

 Infants with Zellweger spectrum disorders may require a feeding (gastrostomy) tube to ensure proper intake of calories.
 A gastrostomy tube is inserted directly into the stomach.
 Additional therapies used to treat Zellweger spectrum disorders include hearing aids, vitamin K supplementation to treat bleeding complications due to clotting (coagulation) defects, surgery to treat cataracts, and glasses to improve vision.
 Anti-epileptic drugs may be used to treat seizures, but seizures may persist and be difficult to control despite such therapy.